 I definitely recommend the following settings:

-- Enable notifications (even when the app is closed) in your preferences
+- ENABLE push notifications (even when the app is closed)

 A note about the Miku ‘No Movement Detected’ alarms.
 When we first were using the Miku, the movement alarms were set to ON position to alert you if no movement is detected.
 Make sure to close the app when the baby is not in the crib to avoid false (and loud!) alarms caused by a sleep sack or swaddle left in the crib.

 Miku smart baby monitor features I love